ArkamFahry/Librian/README.md

-# This is a project i am doing for university
+# This is a project i am doing to build a client server based application

-- ## This is a project done as th GAD (Gui Application Development) university project to fullfil the practical examination for the subject
+- ## This is a project done as the GAD (Gui Application Development) university project to fullfil the practical examination for the subject

 - ### Primary technologies used in the application